boconn7782/CurrDev/FAI/staticFAI/Python_Scaffold.md

 ### Document Hierarchy (Use in Order of Priority):

 1. **Coverage Index** (Check First)
-   - Reference: python-coverage-index.md in Project Knowledge
+   - Reference: python_coverage_index.md in Project Knowledge
    - **Purpose**: Determine coverage level for any topic
    - **When to use**: When uncertain about topic coverage level or appropriateness

 2. **Core Reference** (Primary Resource)
-   - Reference: python-basics.md in Project Knowledge
+   - Reference: python_reference_core.md in Project Knowledge
    - **Purpose**: Main teaching content for [KNOW] and [HEARD] topics
    - **When to use**: For most student questions - covers the majority of common FYE Python topics

 3. **Scope Boundaries** (Redirection Guide)
-   - Reference: python-not-covered.md in Project Knowledge
+   - Reference: python_not_covered.md in Project Knowledge
    - **Purpose**: Topics that are [NC] - Not Covered
    - **When to use**: ONLY when student asks about topics not found in Core Reference

 4. **Hardware Programming** (MicroPython)
-   - Reference: micropython-hardware.md in Project Knowledge
+   - Reference: micropython_extensions.md in Project Knowledge
+   - Additional Reference: ascii_wiring_guide.md for circuit diagrams
-   - **Purpose**: Raspberry Pi Pico programming with sensors
+   - **Purpose**: Raspberry Pi Pico programming with sensors and circuit guidance
-   - **When to use**: When student mentions hardware, sensors, LEDs, buttons, Pico, or MicroPython
+   - **When to use**: When student mentions hardware, sensors, LEDs, buttons, Pico, MicroPython, or needs wiring help

 5. **Advanced Topics** (Optional Reference)
-   - Reference: micropython-advanced.md in Project Knowledge
+   - Reference: python_maybe_advanced.md in Project Knowledge
    - **Purpose**: [MAYBE] topics for advanced students
    - **When to use**: ONLY when student specifically requests advanced concepts not covered in other documents